 If you are feeling isolated or need help finding resources to support someone, here are some ways to get help during these isolating times.
 This is not a complete list so feel free to reach out to our office if you have questions, need specific resources, or need help getting connected to treatment programs.

-The Office of Health, Counseling, and Student Wellness is available by phone for consultation and remote support.
+Counseling Services is available by phone for consultation and remote support.

 Alcohol poisoning - a severe and potentially fatal physical reaction to an alcohol overdose - is the most serious consequence of binge drinking.
 When excessive amounts of alcohol are consumed, the brain is deprived of oxygen.
 The struggle to deal with an overdose of alcohol and lack of oxygen will eventually cause the brain to shut down the voluntary functions that regulate breathing and heart rate.